wodowiesel/GB-Dumper/README.md

   b.
 Then set the identical COM port & baudrate as in the arduino ino-program,

-   save and press F5 to run it via py-reader.bat as admins.
+   save and press F5 to run it via py-reader.bat as admin.

   c.
 A new window will appear, after 2-3 seconds you’ll have some options available.